 - Who Paid for what in this Post

-1. Fun Things to do in Halifax – Learn about the Titanic and the Halifax Explosion
+1. Learn about the Titanic and the Halifax Explosion

 The Maritime Museum of The Atlantic was the most interesting thing I did during my time in Halifax.
 I am not normally a big museum person but this one was fascinating.
 The Maritime Museum of the Atlantic’s Titanic exhibition is fantastic and includes things like a deck chair.